If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

-One month our outbound marketing would hit and bring in a bunch of leads and sales…
+One month, our outbound marketing would hit and bring in many leads and sales…

-My business was successful in all of the normal metrics people would use to grade it, but it felt like the way I was doing it wasn’t sustainable and for sure wasn’t giving me the consistency, predictability, and momentum I craved.
+My business was successful in all of the normal metrics people would use to grade it, but it felt like the way I was doing it wasn’t sustainable and certainly wasn’t giving me the consistency, predictability, and momentum I craved.